How Often Should an Acne-prone Person Change His/Her Pillowcase?

 Even though your pillowcase is unlikely to contribute to acne, to be safe, a good rule of thumb is to change your pillowcase once a week.

 When washing your pillowcase, use the "hot" setting on your washing machine.
-Wash the entire pillow itself every three months.
+Wash the entire pillow itself every three months, also on the "hot" setting.

 It is true that pillowcases can become contaminated with bacteria from your skin or collect residue from the cosmetics and haircare products you use.
 Fortunately, it is unlikely that any of these things could cause acne or make acne worse.